strategies and tools for taking medication

 For babies, medication that can be dissolved in water can be given in a feeding bottle or with a special oral syringe.
 Giving it this way, rather than mixed in with food, means you can check that they have taken all of it even if they don’t eat all of their food.
 You can ask your pharmacist about how medication can be taken.

-I find it difficult to get to the pharmacy to collect my medication, or to my GP for a repeat prescription.
+It's difficult to get to the pharmacy to collect my medication, or to my GP for a repeat prescription.
 What might help me?

 Some surgeries and pharmacies offer services that might help.